ALavault/alavault.github.io/_posts/2020-06-25-writing_tuto_1_basics.md

 Another typical structure in jazz is AABA : the *Rhythm Changes* follows this kind of structure..

-*Storytime :* the song ABACAB, by Genesis, is named after the strucure of the song.
+*Storytime :* the song ABACAB, by Genesis, is named after the structure of the song.

 *Exercice :* Listen to your favourite song, and try to write the general structure.
 When a part is repeated but with slight variations, add a number besides it (for instance A1-B-A2-C)